 - Validate all model-extracted structured data against a schema before passing it downstream.

-- Schedule red-team exercises where a tester controls a page the agent fetches and embeds injection strings — verify alerts fire.
+- Schedule red-team exercises where a tester controls a page the agent fetches and embeds injection strings — verify the alerts fire.

 FAQ